Blog #3

 Not because you’re failing but because your practice has outgrown improvisation.

+There is a more sustainable way to run a practice.
 Chaos isn’t a personality flaw.
 It’s a signal and signals can be addressed.

 If this resonates, you’re not imagining it.